wesleywerner/laid/README.md

     ssh laid64 'source .bash_profile; ./package "My App"'

-The file [build.sh](build.sh) implements this, copy and change as you need.
+The script [build.sh](build.sh) implements a fully automated build pipeline, taking care to boot, package and power-down both 64-bit and 32-bit AppImages for you game.

 **note** The process calls `care` which tries to execute love, resulting in a "XDG_RUNTIME_DIR not set" error, since we are not running any xserver.
 This is fine and care still succeeds in capturing love as a portable binary.